flavieq88/poker/README.md

 # Poker
-This is my final project for the Programming Techniques and Applications course.
 I decided to make a user interface for playing no limit Heads up Texas Hold'em poker (one player against a computer bot), in Python.

 ## How to play